aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imagesaveoptions/_index.md

 ```

 Creates the options for saving image file.

+**Remarks**

 The default type is Tiff.

 ### ImageSaveOptions(int saveFormat) {#ImageSaveOptions-int-}
 ```